cookiecaker/Lethal-Company-Sounds/README.md

 ### Entities:
 Includes all enemy monsters given a bestiary entry, as well as the Ghost Girl and Masked.
 All entities are given a sub-folder associated with them.
 - Giant Sapsucker: Includes sounds from the entity and sounds from Egg scrap.
+- Maneater: Buzzing 1.ogg is reduced to 0.6x pitch in-game.
 - Masked: Includes sounds from the entity and sounds from Comedy/Tragedy scrap.
+- Thumper: Includes thunder_normal_8.ogg, which is not a "weather" sound, but is played when a thumper loses track of a player.

 ### Environment objects:
 Includes sounds from interactions with the environment (breaker boxes, trees, etc.)